-31 Days Of Horror continues at Last Movie Outpost as we go back, way back to the 1950’s and take a look at Them!
+31 Days Of Horror continues as we go back, way back to the 1950s and take a look at Them!

 Giant Atomic Monsters!
-You’ve got to love the science fiction and horror movies post World War 2.
-Back then the only thing we had to worry about besides Communist domination of the world was radiation making animals and insects into giant rampaging beasts.
+You’ve got to love the science fiction and horror movies post World War Two.
+Back then, the only thing we had to worry about besides Communist domination of the world was radiation making animals and insects into giant rampaging beasts.
 Most of those movies are crap.
 One, however, is pretty damn good.

-The action then takes us into California in a tense race against time before the two queens get busy making more giant ants, before Them! reaches its finale.
+The action then takes us into California in a tense race against time before the two queens get busy making more giant ants, as Them! reaches its finale.

 We are treated to an action-packed finale among the sewers of LA featuring the army, the Feds, some cops, and giant atomic ants.

-Don’t let the idea of 50’s era giant ant puppets put you off.
+Don’t let the idea of 50s-era giant ant puppets put you off.
 They actually don’t look at all bad.
-All the ants used for the money shots are well done, and state of the art for the time.
+All the ants used for the money shots are well done, and were state of the art for the time.

 The characters are likable.
-Them! is a pretty cool mix of a policeman hunt and thriller mixed with science fiction horror, and the dangers of the atomic age.
+Them! manages to be a pretty cool blend of a police investigation and thriller mixed with science fiction horror, and a warning about the dangers of the atomic age.
 One thing you will notice, if you aren’t brain-dead, is that a lot of this movie will remind you of Aliens.